Homeless supplement for aged care services 065-13040030

 The System for the Payment of Aged Residential Care (SPARC) is the legacy aged care payment system for residential care.
 SPARC was a view only system from 11 August 2022 and decommissioned in 2023.

-To view the legacy SPARC process, see the historical version.
+To view the legacy SPARC process, see the Resources page.

 The Resources page contains questions and answers about the homeless supplement, a link to contact details for Aged Care, and links to relevant websites.